Axelera Metis M.2 Max Edge AI module

 • Do NOT bind GPU to VFIO (that would hide it from the host, breaking LXC passthrough).

-• Drivers must be installed on the host.
+• Drivers must be installed on the server.

 • Containers only need user‑space libraries, not kernel modules.